Even Small Systems of Equations

 1*x + 1.01*y = 3

 Our programs recognize the problem as ill-conditioned, apply an automatic regularization method and return x=1.1165, y=1.1334.
-This is the sort of behavior which our programs have been specifically designed to do.

 7. An under-determined system.